Goddess of Victory: Nikke

-Goddess of Victory: Nikke is a third-person shooter game developed by Shift Up and published by Level Infinite.
+Goddess of Victory: Nikke is a third-person shooter action role-playing video game developed by Shift Up and published by Level Infinite.
 Development of Nikke began as early as 2017, and it was released for Android and iOS in 2022, and Windows in 2023.
 The game's action-based battle system revolves around quick character-switching and the usage of combat skills in an anime-style environment.
-The role-playing video game is free-to-play and features a gacha game system, through which in-app purchases are used as a method for monetization.
+The game is free-to-play and features a gacha game system, through which in-app purchases are used as a method for monetization.
 It garnered over US$70 million in its first month of release.

-Goddess of Victory: Nikke sets in a post-apocalyptic future where the surface of the Earth was overthrown by mechanical aliens.
+Goddess of Victory: Nikke is set in a post-apocalyptic future where the surface of the Earth was overthrown by mechanical aliens, called Raptures.
 The surviving humans fled underground and produced artificial soldiers called Nikkes.
 The story follows a Commander and his squad of Nikkes who hope to reclaim the surface.

 Gameplay

-Goddess of Victory: Nikke is a role-playing video game in which the player controls one of up to five interchangeable characters (Nikkes) who are distributed in a row facing a battlefield and positioned behind a defensive object.
+Goddess of Victory: Nikke is a role-playing video game (RPG) in which the player controls one of up to five interchangeable characters (Nikkes) who are distributed in a row facing a battlefield and positioned behind a defensive object.
 A third-person shooter, the player aims a reticle to shoot at enemies and takes cover to reload—which automatically happens when a character is out of ammunition—allowing them to strategically plan their attacks.
 Each Nikke wields her own firearm and possess one of five possible elements that determine strengths and weaknesses when attacking foes.
 Characters each have three unique combat skills: two normal skills and one Burst skill, the latter is each assigned with a numeric value of up to three and requires users to accumulate enough cost, amassable through damaging enemies, before activating the initial Burst—subsequent skills can be activated immediately—and a temporary Full Burst mode is entered upon triggering the final skill, which significantly increases the attack power of all allies.

 A stage ends once the player defeats a powerful boss following several swarms of basic enemies.
 Moreover, a special battle mode called the Interception requires the player to destroy a runaway locomotive throughout the stage.
 The game features a cooperative multiplayer mode of up to five players who can challenge the environment.

 New characters are obtainable via a gacha game system, which costs in-game currency—acquirable by playing the game or via microtransactions—to use.
-A pity system guarantees the player a rare character after a set number of draws.
-The player can raise characters' strengths by enhancing their levels and skills, increase their level caps, and equip better armor; the resources for all of those are obtainable by completing various quests.
+While there is no pity system to guarantee rare characters, players can accumulate mileage tickets every time they draw from the gacha banner, and can exchange a certain amount of mileage tickets for a featured character of their choice at the in-game shop.
+The player can raise characters' strengths by enhancing their levels and skills, increase their level caps, and equip better armour; the resources for all of those are obtainable by completing various quests.